 cath shiel’s last blog post..16 Benefits of Self-hypnosis CD’s

-Mom of young actor says:
+Mom of young actor

-July 22, 2009 at 7:41 am (UTC -8)
+July 22, 2009 at 7:41 am (UTC -8) Link to this comment

 From what I understand, Talent Manager’s do not have to be licensed as do Talent Agencies.
 I am very leary of Manager’s for some reason.
 They take such a big chunk for doing things that I feel I already do on a daily basis for my young actor.
 Yes they may have answers to your ever growing list of questions, but in today’s world you can look up so much on the internet and get what you need.
 Just like finding this site that is very imformative!
 Thanks

-July 24, 2009 at 4:16 pm (UTC -8)
+July 24, 2009 at 4:16 pm (UTC -8) Link to this comment

 Yes, it is good to be leary of talent managers.
 There are many good ones, but they are not regulated and so you really have to be careful when you look for a manager.
 They can help open doors for you, but they also can take a lot of money from your earnings.
 You really have to take a look at the pros and cons and decide if a manager is right for you, and then you have to be careful to find someone who has a good reputation in the industry.
 Thanks for your very insightful comments!

-Zurich from canadian mortgage insurance quotes says:
+Zurich@canadian mortgage insurance quotes

-October 17, 2009 at 11:53 am (UTC -8)
+October 17, 2009 at 11:53 am (UTC -8) Link to this comment

 Hi, of course talent manager are the one who manages the talents or the actor/actress.
 They are responsible for guiding their talents in order to make their talents well behave on or off the stage.
 So talent managers serves as the second parent of the talents..
 Thank you for posting this article.

-loans says:
+loans

-October 25, 2009 at 12:57 pm (UTC -8)
+October 25, 2009 at 12:57 pm (UTC -8) Link to this comment

 Hello, I found your blog and have been visiting it for some time now.
 I think your move is a good one.
 I just wanted to tell you that I support you

-loans says:
+loans

-November 4, 2009 at 3:53 am (UTC -8)
+November 4, 2009 at 3:53 am (UTC -8) Link to this comment

 Very helpful post.
 Very clear commentary and suggested phrasing are most impressive, as are his and your generosity in sharing this explanation and example.If interested in link exchange please contact me.

-February 19, 2010 at 6:06 am (UTC -8)
+February 19, 2010 at 6:06 am (UTC -8) Link to this comment

 Another great post.
 It’s hard to believe that talented people are totally in the hands of their managers and what they do for them.
 I’ve seen so many talented people fall this way but then again so many have gone on to great things.

-stephanie says:
+stephanie

-March 2, 2010 at 5:32 pm (UTC -8)
+March 2, 2010 at 5:32 pm (UTC -8) Link to this comment

-i need an manger plz
+i need an manger plz 😐

-Miss wise says:
+Miss wise

-April 21, 2010 at 9:34 pm (UTC -8)
+April 21, 2010 at 9:34 pm (UTC -8) Link to this comment

 As the CEO of a promotional company, I’m looking for talented singers and rappers who are looking for management.
 If your interested and live in the NYC area, contact me

-June 24, 2010 at 2:25 am (UTC -8)
+June 24, 2010 at 2:25 am (UTC -8) Link to this comment

 I also think that talent managers can open up new doors for our young actors.
 They can increase the opportunities and possibilites for our young child to grow and be successful in the industry

-LAMgmt says:
+LAMgmt

-July 24, 2010 at 7:45 am (UTC -8)
+July 24, 2010 at 7:45 am (UTC -8) Link to this comment

 Just found this article.
 It’s really very good but as an L.A. manager for and adult and youth division, it’s unfortunate that people have a negative view of most talent managers.